alphagov/notifications-net-client/DOCUMENTATION.md

 Send files without the need for email attachments.

+This is an invitation-only feature.
+[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

 To send a document by email, add a placeholder field to the template and then upload a file.
 The placeholder field will contain a secure link to download the document.

-[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

 #### Add a placeholder field to the template